Constitution Avenue: Connecting B Streets NW and NE

 B Street's renewal soon became caught up in the creation of Senate Park north of the United States Capitol building.
-This area, which today is bounded by Louisiana Avenue NW, Columbus Circle, 1st Street NE, and Constitution Avenue NE/NW, was home to a number of dilapidated office buildings and hotels.
-But beginning in 1910, Congress began acquiring entire city blocks in this area, with the intent of building an underground parking garage and creating a park between the Capitol and Union Station (which had opened in 1908).
+This area, which today is bounded by Louisiana Avenue NW, Columbus Circle, 1st Street NE, and Constitution Avenue NE/NW, was home to several dilapidated office buildings and hotels.
+But beginning in 1910, Congress started to acquire entire city blocks in this area, with the intent of building an underground parking garage and creating a park between the Capitol and Washington Union Station, which opened in 1908.
 The question confronting the AMBC and NCPC was whether B Street should continue east through this area to connect with B Street NE or end at Pennsylvania Avenue NW.

 To help plan and develop this area, on April 6, 1928, Congress enacted legislation establishing the Capitol Plaza Commission.
-On April 19, the Capitol Plaza Commission issued its first preliminary plan for what would become Senate Park.
+On April 19, the Capitol Plaza Commission issued its first preliminary plan for Senate Park.
 This plan assumed B Street would extend through the park.

 In February 1929, the D.C.
 Department of Roads and Highways finalized its engineering plans to widen B Street NW from 26th Street NW to Pennsylvania Avenue NW.
 But these plans needed approval of the NCPC as well as funding from Congress.
 The NCPC discussed the street widening at its March 9 meeting.
 It made a site visit along the roadway to see how different widths would affect the vista and the grandeur of the planned avenue.
-The commission agreed that B Street should be extended eastward at least to 3rd Street NW, and that building setbacks should be a minimum of 55 ft along the avenue.
+The commission agreed that B Street should be extended eastward at least to 3rd Street NW and that building setbacks should be a minimum of 55 ft along the avenue.
 But the width of the avenue remained in dispute.
 Tentatively, the NCPC approved a width of 80 ft between Pennsylvania Avenue NW and Virginia Avenue NW, and 72 ft from Virginia Avenue NW to the Potomac River.
 It also said that the avenue should be no wider than 72 ft from Pennsylvania Avenue NW to 3rd Street NW.